exhuma/pickup/_sources/writing_plugins.txt

 The config file used by the end-users strongly depends on the config values used in the plugins.
 As such, it would be very nice if these values are well documented.
-The project used the module level docstrings in the auto-generated documentation (the one you are reading just now).
+The project uses the module level docstrings in the auto-generated documentation (the one you are reading just now).
 So everything needed to setup the plugin should be documented there.